 Further refinement on the current anisotropic microlocal Kakeya--Nikodym norm seems possible.
 See Remark \ref{algebraic-rmk}.
 We hope the approach developed here sheds light on future investigations.

-\begin{remark} Riemannian manifolds with constant sectional curvature are closely related to phase functions satisfying \emph{Bourgain’s condition}, introduced in \cite{guo2024dichotomy} for H\"ormander operators.
-In the special case where the phase comes from the Riemannian distance function, Dai, Gong, Guo, and Zhang \cite{DaiGongGuoZhang:CJM:2024} proved that Bourgain’s condition holds if and only if the manifold has constant sectional curvature. \end{remark}
+\begin{remark} Riemannian manifolds with constant sectional curvature are closely related to phase functions satisfying \emph{Bourgain's condition}, introduced in \cite{guo2024dichotomy} for H\"ormander operators.
+In the special case where the phase comes from the Riemannian distance function, Dai, Gong, Guo, and Zhang \cite{DaiGongGuoZhang:CJM:2024} proved that Bourgain's condition holds if and only if the manifold has constant sectional curvature. \end{remark}

 Finally, we make two remarks on the higher-dimensional analogue of Corollaries \ref{cor extension} and \ref{cor bochner} and possible improvements.

 \begin{remark} \rm It is possible to prove the optimal $(q,p)$ estimate for the Fourier extension operator for exponents $p$ matching the higher-dimensional state-of-the-art $(p,p)$ results in \cite{Wang-Wu}, by using the Katz--Tao incidence estimate (see \cite[Theorem 3.5]{Wang-Wu}) and by considering a larger mixed norm